-Some maintenance services completed by Facilities Services units are not covered by state-appropriated funds.
+Some maintenance services completed by UW Facilities units are not covered by state-appropriated funds.
 These services, such as special equipment repair or maintenance services for self sustaining entities, must be paid for by the department.
 This includes:

 - Painting, of both offices and non-public areas

 - Flooring replacement or repairs

 - Repairs to departmental furniture or equipment (this includes fume hoods, freezers, ice machines, centrifuges, stills and purification/filtering systems)

 - Maintenance to computer equipment or server rooms